 Service Dogs on the Job

 Most of the time, service dogs can be easily identified.
-Many wear special vests and/or harnesses.
+Many wear special vests and/or harnesses and pay close attention to their handlers.
 However, special identification is not actually required.
-Never assume -- always be sure to ask before petting a dog (even if the dog is a pet, this is essential to prevent bites).
+Never assume that a dog is or is not a service animal.
+Always be sure to ask before petting a dog (even if the dog is a pet, this is essential to prevent bites).
 Service dogs should not be petted, fed or otherwise given attention while at work.
 Please be respectful and allow these dogs to do their jobs.
 They make a major difference in the lives of disabled persons.